 Notice to Arbitrators and Parties on Expanded Expungement Guidance

-FINRA adopted FINRA Rules 12805 and 138051 to establish procedures that arbitrators must follow before ordering expungement of information related to arbitration cases from a broker's Central Registration Depository (CRD®) record.
+FINRA adopted FINRA Rules 12805 and 138051 to establish procedures that arbitrators must follow before recommending expungement of customer dispute information related to arbitration cases from a broker's Central Registration Depository (CRD®) record.
 The procedures are intended to ensure that expungement occurs only when the arbitrators find and document one of the narrow grounds specified in Rule 2080: